amandadovel/Article-Scrape/README.md

 1. Clone repository.
 Click on the clone button next to the repository (clone with SSH).
 2. Open Terminal and git clone (paste) into directory of your choice.
 3. Open folder in VS Code.
+4. The file structure follows an MVC pattern with the main diretories being `models`, `public`, `routes`, `views`, and a `server.js` file connecting the app to the server and the correct port.
+5. `public` holds the assets, css, images and the javascript connecting to the html

 ## Pre-Requisites ✔️